TiBeN/shortcutd/README.md

 every keys press/releases events are logged.
 This is especially useful to test device nodes and to get the name of the key codes.

-`shortcutd` does not daemonize itself but can easily be launched like a systemd service:
+`shortcutd` does not daemonize itself but can easily be launched like a systemd service.
+Simply put the following into a systemd service configuration file:

     [Unit]
     Description=Shortcutd